This mat exercise program provides 17 movements to help you become firm and flexible – and it requires no equipment or gym membership.

-The best workouts are the ones that make you functionally fit – not just isolating the major muscle groups but also engaging the smaller, stabilizing muscles, too.
+The best workouts are the ones that make you functionally fit – not just isolating the major muscle groups but engaging the smaller, stabilizing muscles, too.
 Mat workouts can accomplish this beautifully.

 A simple example of this is the crunch versus the plank.
 For a while, almost everybody in the gym was doing crunches to try to strengthen their abdominals.

 And that’s fine.
-Crunches are a good exercise.
+Crunches are good exercise.

-However, the primary purpose of abdominal muscles are stabilization, not flexion.
+However, the primary purpose of abdominal muscles is stabilization, not flexion.
 And therefore, the plank is an even more effective exercise for engaging the abdominal muscles in a way you actually need them in real life.

 So, yes, do crunches.
 But don’t forget to plank, too.
 (Think of planking as the cake and crunches as the frosting.)